Trade Stock Indices

 • (Red Color) - Prices went down

-Most platforms like the MT4, use colors to mark direction.
+Most platforms such as the MT4, use colors to mark direction.
 Color used are blue or green: when price moves up, red: when the price moves down.

 Stock Candlestick Vs. Bar Charts - Japanese Stock Candle Setups Technical Analysis